Trump says U.S. does not need Middle East oil, but cargoes keep coming

 Much of the U.S. shortfall comes from Canada, but some still comes from Saudi Arabia, Iraq and other Gulf nations because several U.S. refineries prefer their oil.
 As an example, the biggest U.S. refinery – Motiva Enterprises LLC in Port Arthur, Texas – is half-owned by Saudi Arabia’s state energy company, Saudi Aramco, and is set up for Saudi grades.

-Other refineries – particularly in California - are isolated from big U.S. oil fields and must also rely on cargoes.
-(Read story here)
+Other refineries – particularly in California here - are isolated from big U.S. oil fields and must also rely on cargoes.

 The mismatch between what U.S. refiners want and what the United States produces means that in 2018, the United States imported an average of 48 million barrels per month of crude oil and petroleum products from the Gulf region, according to the U.S. Energy Information Administration.